Ready to buy a piece of Las Vegas Commercial Real Estate?

 How do you know if you are seeing all of the available commercial inventory?

 What area of Las Vegas will best serve your commercial needs?

-When choosing a Commercial Realtor to guide you through the property search, financing, negotiation, and transaction processes, you should consider their service record, integrity, market knowledge, and expertise.
+When choosing a commercial realtor to guide you through your property search, financing, negotiation, and transaction processes, you should consider their service record, integrity, market knowledge, and expertise.

-This is where it gets a bit difficult for a commercial buyer going it alone and without a Commercial Realtor.
+This is where it gets a bit difficult for a commercial buyer doing it alone and without a commercial realtor.
 There simply aren’t many free commercial search sites that show a complete inventory of available commercial properties, says Jack Woodcock.
 At any given moment, the free commercial search engines are displaying to the public only about half of the active inventory in any market, including Las Vegas commercial real estate.

-An experienced Commercial Realtor, using premium commercial search sites not available to the general public, can often times find additional suitable opportunities that meet the pricing and space requirements for a client.
+An experienced commercial realtor, using premium commercial search sites not available to the general public, can oftentimes find additional suitable opportunities that meet the pricing and space requirements for their client.

 The key to the commercial search process is knowing what you’re looking for.
 Among other things, that means distinguishing between “must-haves” and “like-to-haves”, says Jack Woodcock.

 However, it’s also important to view commercial properties in person.
 While the property details may seem similar online, commercial properties can be very different in terms of layout, design, workmanship, and other aspects.

 Once you’ve identified the target commercial property, do more research.
 Who owns it?
 When did they buy it and for how much?
 Is the property in an “Opportunity Zone” where 1031 exchange opportunities are available?
 Are traffic and demographic patterns improving or declining?
 Start your due diligence before you go into contract.
 Again, no surprises, that’s our motto, says Jack Woodcock.